alekseyfa/vllm-fork/README_GAUDI.md

 ### Build and Install vLLM

-Currently, multiple repositories are provided which can be used to install vLLM with Intel® Gaudi®, pick **one** option:
+Currently, multiple ways are provided which can be used to install vLLM with Intel® Gaudi®, pick **one** option:

 #### 1. Build and Install the stable version